xmas-bunch/amigo-invisible/README.rst

 click on *New pull request* in your branch (button is on the right).

-Set the title, and descriptive message of what you introduce into the repository (eg, *Include react.js application") and click on *Create pull request*.
+Set the title, and descriptive message of what you introduce into the repository (eg, *Include react.js application*) and click on *Create pull request*.

 As soon as you're done, you'll probably see a Travis check result, saying whether the application built succesfully with your changes.

-Now you need to wait for ``the tech lead <https://github.com/kako-nawao/>`_ to review your pull request.
+Now you need to wait for `the tech lead <https://github.com/kako-nawao/>`_ to review your pull request.
+He'll try to be gentle. :)